-We make it easy for landlords to confirm a potential tenant’s eligibility, register a guarantee, request a payout if needed, and advertise your units to Rent Well graduates.
-You can do all that and more online.
+We make it easy for landlords to confirm a potential tenant’s eligibility, register a guarantee, and request a payout if needed.

 What is a Landlord Incentive Fund?